fish-shop/install-plugin/README.md

           plugins: marcransome/pond
 ```

+> [!TIP]
-The value provided for the `plugins` input is passed _unchanged_ as an argument to the `install` command of the specified plugin manager.
-In most cases this means multiple plugins may be installed at the same time, however this is dependent upon the plugin manager being used.
-Refer to the official documentation for the chosen plugin manager for details (see [Supported plugin managers](#supported-plugin-managers) for a list of supported tools and links to their respective project repositories).
+> The `plugins` input supports multiple space-separated plugin names/URLs.
+The exact format is dependent upon the plugin manager being used and you should refer to the plugin manager's documentation for additional information (see [Supported plugin managers](#supported-plugin-managers)).

+> [!NOTE]
+> For additional safety, the inputs `plugin-manager` and `plugins` are handled internally using intermediary environment variables and escaped to mitigate the risk of [script injections](https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions#understanding-the-risk-of-script-injections).

 The plugin manager will be installed only if not already present.
 If your workflow job contains multiple `install-plugin` actions that use the same plugin manager then only the first action will install the plugin manager.